MicrosoftDocs/defender-docs/defender-office-365/threat-explorer-threat-hunting.md

 ² Although this action might appear available in Real-time detections, it's not available in Defender for Office 365 Plan 1.

+3 This is under Submit to Microsoft for review.

 The **Take action** wizard is described in the following list:

 1. On the **Choose response actions** page, make the following selections:

    - **Show all response actions**: This option is available only in Threat Explorer.

-     By default, some actions are unavailable based on the latest delivery location of the message.
+     By default, some actions are unavailable/ grayed out based on the latest delivery location of the message.
 To show all available response actions, slide the toggle to :::image type="icon" source="/defender/media/scc-toggle-on.png" border="false"::: **On**.

    - **Email message actions** section: